MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/purview-compliance.md

 ### Identify and manage data for legal cases with eDiscovery (Premium) or eDiscovery (Standard)

 Electronic discovery, or eDiscovery, is the process of identifying, collecting, and auditing electronic information for legal, regulatory, or business reasons.
-You can use [Microsoft Purview eDiscovery solutions](/microsoft-365/compliance/ediscovery) to search for data and content in Exchange Online, OneDrive for Business, SharePoint Online, Microsoft Teams, Microsoft 365 Groups, and Yammer teams.
+You can use [Microsoft Purview eDiscovery solutions](/microsoft-365/compliance/ediscovery) to search for data and content in Exchange Online, OneDrive for Business, SharePoint Online, Microsoft Teams, Microsoft 365 Groups, and Viva Engage teams.
 You can search mailboxes and sites in the same eDiscovery search, and then export the search results for analysis and review.

 For more information about eDiscovery solutions, see [eDiscovery (Premium)](/microsoft-365/compliance/overview-ediscovery-20) and [eDiscovery (Standard)](/microsoft-365/compliance/get-started-core-ediscovery).